fenago/Grokking-Deep-Learning/Lab_2.md

 This may sound a bit intense, but I can’t stress enough the value I’ve found from this
 exercise: see if you can build the code from the previous section in a Jupyter notebook (or a .py file, if you must) from memory.
-I know that might seem like overkill, but I (personally) didn’t have my “click” moment with neural networks until I was able to perform this task.
+I know that might seem like overkill, but I (personally) didn’t have my "click" moment with neural networks until I was able to perform this task.
 Why does this work?
 Well, for starters, the only way to know you’ve gleaned all the information necessary from this chapter is to try to produce it from your head.
 Neural networks have lots of small moving parts, and it’s easy to miss one.
 Why is this important for the rest of the book?
 In the following chapters, I’ll be referring to the concepts discussed in this chapter at a faster pace so that I can spend plenty of time on the newer material.
-It’s vitally important that when I say something like “Add your alpha parameterization to the weight update,” you immediately recognize which concepts from this chapter I’m referring to.
+It’s vitally important that when I say something like "Add your alpha parameterization to the weight update," you immediately recognize which concepts from this chapter I’m referring to.
 All that is to say, memorizing small bits of neural network code has been hugely beneficial for me personally, as well as for many individuals who have taken my advice on this subject